The Role of Interferometric Phase in Measuring Black Hole Photon Rings

-As shown in the second panel of \autoref{fig:datafit}, the synthetic data sample a range of visibilities at which the phase slope caused by the modest separation between the rings is prominent.
-We then fit the two-ring model to the synthetic data with either exclusively visibility amplitude information, or exclusively closure phase information using \texttt{eht-imaging}'s wrapper around \texttt{Dynesty}, a dynamical nested sampling code \citep{Chael_2016, Speagle_2020}.
-These fits use Gaussian likelihoods derived from the synthetic thermal noise on each baseline measurement to sample the preferred model parameters for the flux, diameter, stretch, and relative position of the two rings.
 The only difference in modeling choices between the amplitude and closure phase fits is that the total flux of the combined model is fixed when fitting closure phase.
 We do so because the phase is invariant to a global flux rescaling, so we model the ring fluxes by defining the $n=1$ ring flux relative to the $n=0$ with unit flux.
 We note that in both cases, the location of the $n=0$ ring can (and indeed must) be pinned to the origin without loss of generality, as only absolute interferometric phase would determine the location of the two rings on the sky, and neither amplitude nor closure phase maintain this information.

 The third panel shows that the closure phase, which is insensitive to the absolute positional information of the source, tightly constrains the relative displacement of the rings, while the amplitude is both weaker and direction-degenerate.
 However, in the fourth panel, the stretching of the ring is much more tightly constrained by the amplitudes, suggesting that the continuous representation of stretching in the amplitude domain more naturally constrains the magnitude of the effect.